CyanFaux/MILESTONE-PROJECT-3/README.md

 ## Movie review app
 This App's framework is based on the Rest-Rant App, refactored and repurposed for our needs, utilizing AI tools.
-It's intended to be a place to write and post reviews on a variety of movies, pulled from the omdb api
+It's intended to be a place to write and post reviews on a variety of movies pulled from the omdb api
 @http://www.omdbapi.com/